samplecatalina/SMTP-CRAM_Server_Client_and_a_MitM_Attacker/README.md

 The SMTP-CRAM server is capable of:

 - Prepare for any incoming client connection.
-- Receive emails from a client and save to disk.
+- Receive emails from a client and save them to disk.
 - Additionally, allow client authentication.
 - Allow multiple clients to connect simultaneously.
 - Termination upon receiving a SIGINT signal.